 In very first option we can see that there is an additional column in another database which did not exist earlier.

-In this example we can see that AdventureWorks2012 database have an additional index.
+In this example, we can see that AdventureWorks2012 database has an additional index.

 Following example is very interesting as in this case, we have changed the definition of the stored procedure and the result pan contains the same.

 dbForget Schema Compare very effectively identify the changes in schema and lists them neatly to developers.
 Here is one more screen.
-This software not only compares the schema but also provides the options to update or drop them as per the choice.
-I think this is brilliant option.
+This software not only compares the schema, but also provides the options to update or drop them as per the choice.
+I think this is a brilliant option.

 Well, I have been using schema compare for quite a while and have found it very useful.
 Here are few of the things which dbForge Schema Compare can do for developers and DBAs.